nwg/racket-wiki/Racket2.md

   - creating a constructor that takes all fields (when #:auto values should be something different)
   - creating a constructor that makes #:auto fields optional keyword arguments
 * include pattern matching forms in more binding positions (e.g. for clauses, define)
+* Generic programming by default: `map`, `fold`, and friends are generic and not specialized to lists.